 Different packet data logical channels can be multiplexed on the downlink on the same physical channel (i.e. PDCH).
-See details in GSM 05.02 [11].
+See details in 3GPP TS 45.002 [11].
 The type of message which is indicated in the radio block header allows differentiation between the logical channels.
-Additionally, the MS identity allows differentiation between PDTCHs and PACCHs assigned to different MSs.
+Additionally, the MS identity allows differentiation between PDTCHs and PACCHs assigned to different MSs. .
+The MS identity also allows differentiation between TBFs and p-t-m MBMS bearers.